emischim/Module-2-Assignment-Constructing-a-Supervised-Machine-Learning-Model/README.md

 - **Observations:** While performance improved over linear regression, the model was still underperforming due to overfitting and lack of optimization.

 ### 3. **Model Optimization**
-We performed the following optimizations:
+I performed the following optimizations:
 - **Dataset Augmentation:** Increased the dataset size to provide more training examples for the model.
 - **Hyperparameter Tuning:** Optimized key Random Forest parameters (e.g., `n_estimators`, `max_depth`, `min_samples_split`) using GridSearchCV.